The Value Problem for Weighted Timed Games with Two Clocks is Undecidable: Introduction

-\item Zero and Non-Zero control schemes, enabling precise zero-testing within the two-clock framework and ensuring that any deviation from a faithful simulation triggers a cost penalty. \end{itemize}

-Together, these constructions fit within the two-clock timing structure and utilise only non-negative integer weights, thereby demonstrating that even the two-clock fragment --- previously the only remaining decidability candidate --- admits no algorithmic solution for the Value Problem.
-As a complementary result, we also show that the related Existence Problem (does $\Minsf$ have a strategy to achieve cost at most $c$?) is undecidable under the same hypotheses.
+Together, these constructions fit within the two-clock timing structure and utilize only non-negative integer weights, thereby demonstrating that even the two-clock fragment — previously the only remaining decidability candidate — admits no algorithmic solution to the Value Problem.
+As a complementary result, we also show that the related Existence Problem (i.e., does $\Minsf$ have a strategy to achieve a cost at most $c$?) is undecidable under the same hypotheses.

-Let us conclude by noting that our reduction is implemented via WTGs having bounded duration by construction.
-This is notable in view of the fact that many algorithmic problems for real-time and hybrid systems that are known to be undecidable over unbounded time become decidable in a time-bounded setting; see, e.g.,~\cite{DBLP:conf/concur/OuaknineRW09,DBLP:conf/icalp/OuaknineW10,DBLP:conf/lics/JenkinsORW10,DBLP:conf/icalp/BrihayeDGORW11,DBLP:conf/atva/Brihaye0GORW13}.
+Finally, we note that our reduction is implemented via WTGs with bounded duration by construction.
+This is particularly noteworthy given that many algorithmic problems for real-time and hybrid systems, which are known to be undecidable over unbounded time, become decidable in a time-bounded setting.
+See, for example, \cite{DBLP:conf/concur/OuaknineRW09,DBLP:conf/icalp/OuaknineW10,DBLP:conf/lics/JenkinsORW10,DBLP:conf/icalp/BrihayeDGORW11,DBLP:conf/atva/Brihaye0GORW13}.